Lemania

 Lemania was a Swiss watch manufacturer and manufacturer of watch movements.

 It was founded in 1884 by Alfred Lugrin (1858-1920), who had trained at Jaeger-LeCoultre.
-Lugrin received awards and gold medals at exhibitions in Milan in 1906 and in Berne in 1914.
-Until 1930, the factory was called Lugrin SA, until Lugrin's son-in-law Marius Meylan established the brand name Lemania Watch Co., based in l'Orient.
+Lugrin received awards and gold medals at exhibitions in Milan in 1906 and in Bern in 1914.
+Until 1930, the factory was called Lugrin SA, until Lugrin's son-in-law Marius Meylan established the firm Lemania Watch Co., based in L'Orient, Switzerland (Vaud).

 In 1932, Lemania, Omega and Tissot merged to form the SSIH group.

 Lemania produced movements for Omega, including for the Speedmaster that Buzz Aldrin wore on the moon.